urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/09 Functional programming.md

         soap.setPrice(10.0);
         Consumer<Product, Double> increasePrice = (product, increment) -> product.setPrice(product.getPrice() + increment);
         increasePrice.accept(soap, 10.0); // soap.price will be set to 20
+    BiConsumer<Input1Type, Input2Type> andThen(BiConsumer<Input1Type, Input2Type>)
+      Returns a composed BiConsumer that performs, in sequence, this operation followed by the provided one

 Summary of functional operations
   Function